khadas/khadas_docs/source/edge/HowtoBootIntoUpgradeMode.md

 There are 5 ways to boot into Upgrade Mode:

-1 Buttons Mode
+1. Keys Mode (Side-Buttons)
-2 Serial Mode
+2. Serial Mode
-3 Linux/Android Command Line
+3. Linux/Android Command Line
-4 TST Mode (Recommended)
+4. TST Mode (Recommended)
-5 MRegister Mode
+5. MRegister Mode

 Usually, the first 4 methods will meet the needs of most users.
 In exceptional cases, for example you've burned the incorrect U-Boot, or your device can't boot at all, you can use method 5: MRegister.

-### Buttons Mode (U-Boot is Running Normally)
+### Keys Mode (U-Boot is Running Normally)
 1. Power on Edge.
 2. Long press the `Function` key without releasing it.
 3. Short press the ‘Reset’ key and release it.